lacolaco/tsconfig-cli/README.md

 ```

 ## Important: JSON With Comments
-tsconfig-cli allows comments (this is typescript 1.8 feature), but updated json has no comments.
+tsconfig-cli allows comments (this is a feature planned in typescript 1.8), but updated json has no comments.
 tsconfig-cli updates ALWAYS `tsconfig.json`.
-So If you want to use json comments, you should separate file.
+So If you want to use json comments, you should rename the file.

 ### Sample